NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/installModes.md

     String userDn
 ```

-The userQueryUri must retun a list of the above JSON objects for user DN's that meet the query criteria.
+The userQueryUri must return a list of the above JSON objects for user DN's that meet the query criteria.

 The userInfoHealthCheckUri endpoint should return the following JSON object: